floyduww/MeaterBlockMQTT/README.md

 # MeaterBlock to mqtt
 I wanted to get the block info into Home Assistant.
 Easiest way to to take the udp packet and resend over mqtt.

+This project works but is still in it's infancy, so your milage may vary.

 ## Usage
 requires python3-protobuf, python3-paho-mqtt, protobuf-compiler